 Do I need a third-party administrator (TPA)?

-That’s why many small employers—particularly those that offer self-funded plans like a health reimbursement arrangement (HRA)—look for solutions to help carry the load.
-One option is to outsource the administration of your benefits to a third-party administrator (TPA).
+That's why many small employers, particularly those who offer self-funded health plans, look for solutions to help carry the load.
+One option is to outsource your employee benefits administration to a third-party administrator (TPA).

 What is a third-party administrator (TPA)?

-A TPA is an organization or individual that processes insurance claims or certain aspects of an employee benefit plan, like an HRA, for a separate entity.
-Insurance companies and employers with self-funded health plans frequently use TPAs.
-When either of these entities leverages a TPA to perform a task traditionally handled by the insurance company or employer, this is known as “outsourcing.”
+A TPA is an organization or individual that processes medical insurance claims and other aspects of an employee benefit plan for a separate entity.
+Insurance companies often outsource their claims operations to TPAs.
+Employers with self-funded health plans frequently use them as well.
+When either of these entities leverages a TPA to perform a task traditionally handled by the insurance carrier or employer, it's referred to as “outsourcing.”

-If an employer that offers a self-funded insurance plan uses a TPA to handle its employees’ insurance claims, the employer still acts as an insurance company and underwrites the risk.
-The risk of loss remains with the employer—not with the TPA.
+An employer offering a self-funded or level-funded insurance plan can use a TPA to handle its employees' insurance claims.
+The employer still acts as an insurance company and underwrites the risk.
+So, the risk of loss remains with the plan sponsor, not with the TPA.

 What does a third-party administrator do?

-TPAs perform a variety of services that are either categorized as core or non-core.
+TPAs perform various services that they categorize as core or non-core.
 Core TPA services are those every employer uses, such as claims processing and enrollment.
-Non-core services, like medical management and mental health administration, are supplemental and separately charged.
+Non-core services, like medical management and mental health administration, are supplemental.
+TPAs charge for these services separately.

-TPAs supporting self-insured health plans can also support administrative services that would typically otherwise rest on an organization’s human resources and finance teams.
-A TPA may also fulfill annual reporting requirements, providing a better understanding of medical care expenses.
+TPAs supporting self-insured health plans can also provide administrative services that would otherwise rest on an organization's human resources and finance teams.
+A TPA may also fulfill annual reporting requirements.

-Because a TPA can typically handle a wide range of health plan needs, you can often choose customized services to meet your needs.
+Because a TPA can handle a wide range of health plan needs, they tailor each TPA-administered plan to fit the needs of the plan sponsor and their specific workforce.

-Some of the most common insurance services a typical TPA might provide are:
+Some of the most common operational services a typical TPA might provide are:

 • Claims adjudication